-The Housing Services Capital Budget was approved by Council in March 2020.
+The Housing Services Capital Budget for 2021/22 was approved by Council in March 2021.
 The plan for the Housing capital budget is separately informed by the long-term housing business plan.
-Expenditure on Housing capital was £13.605m less than the original budget, mainly due to the pandemic and the restrictions it imposed across the capital programme generally, resulting in an underspend in the Corporate Housing Programme of £4.844m and new build developments of £5.179m and capital programme of £3.582m.
+Expenditure on Housing capital was £12.355m less than the original budget, mainly due to the pandemic and the restrictions it imposed across the capital programme generally, resulting in an underspend in the Corporate Housing Programme of £4.870m and new build developments of £6.584m and capital programme of £0.881m.
 However, works on void properties were able to be carried out and were accelerated in areas such as electrical rewiring and asbestos removal where this was possible.

-A more detailed explanation of the capital variances for both General Fund and Housing capital programmes is presented in the final outturn report 2020/21.
+A more detailed explanation of the capital variances for both General Fund and Housing capital programmes is presented in the final outturn report 2021/22.
 A summary of Capital Expenditure and Income for both General Services and Housing is shown in Table 5, this reflects the required balance funded from borrowing; additional analysis is included within Note 13.